FZJ-JSC/JUBE/docs/glossar.rst

       * use of another parameter:

         * inside the parameter definition, a parameter can be reused: ``... $nameofparameter ...``
-        * the parameter will be replaced multiply times (to handle complex parameter structures; max: 5 times)
+        * the parameter will be replaced multiple times (to handle complex parameter structures; max: 5 times)
         * the substitution will be run before the execution step starts with the current :term:`parameter space <parameter_space>`.
 Only parameters reachable in this step will be usable for substitution!